sourcegraph/handbook/content/engineering/distribution/managed/creation_process.md

 Creating a new managed instance involves following the steps below.

+1. Create a issue with the managed instance template in the `sourcegraph/customer` repository.
 1. Create a new GCP project `sourcegraph-managed-$COMPANY` under the "Managed instances" folder in the Sourcegraph GCP organization.
 1. Create GCP service account credentials:
     - From console.cloud.google.com select the project > **APIs & Services** > **Credentials** > **Create credentials** > **Service account**